How to Discuss Race with Your Child

 Don’t ignore the fact that we are all different.
 Discuss it with your child.
 Be factual about why we all are different, celebrate and embrace those differences.

-This masterclass is based on Professor Harriet Tenenbaum’s masterclass.
-Have a look at it for more information and resources.
+This article is based on Professor Harriet Tenenbaum’s masterclass.
+Do watch it for more information and resources.
 At REC Parenting we support ALL parents and children.
-If you have any questions or comments, please contact us at hello@recparenting.com.
+If you have any questions or comments, please get in touch with us.
 Also, don’t forget to contact your REC Parenting therapist should you need support.

 Much love,